How is data recovered from a failed Synology NAS?

 The safe response to a Synology beep code: power off, label drives by bay position, and ship them to us.
 We will image each drive in its current state before any analysis begins.

-How We Recover Data from a Failed Synology NAS
+How Is Data Recovered from a Failed Synology NAS?

-Synology NAS recovery follows an image-first, offline reconstruction workflow.
-Each member drive is connected through a hardware write-blocker and imaged with PC-3000 or DeepSpar before any analysis begins.
+We image every member drive through a hardware write-blocker with PC-3000 or DeepSpar, reassemble the SHR/mdadm and LVM stack from the cloned images, then extract Btrfs or EXT4 offline.
 Your original drives are never modified.
 All RAID reconstruction and filesystem extraction happen on cloned images.

 - Free evaluation: We document your Synology model (DS920+, DS1621+, RS1221+, etc.), the DSM error state, RAID/SHR configuration, filesystem type (Btrfs or EXT4), and any prior recovery attempts.